-If you are required to be creative on demand in your daily work, you may find that a Design Thinking model suits your needs.
+In the 21st Century, we need creative approaches to learning design that help us meet the needs of the modern workplace.
+Furthermore, many of us are required to be creative on demand in our daily work.
+In light of these concerns, you may find that a Design Thinking model suits your needs.
 Design Thinking is an approach for deeply understanding the audience and their challenges, in order to generate creative and effective solutions.
 It resembles Agile models in its methods of prototyping and testing.
 It differs in its emphasis on human-centered solutions.
-I’m facilitating a Design Thinking workshop at the learning Solutions Conference 2018.
-See the end of this article for more information.
+I’m facilitating a Design Thinking Workshop at the Learning Solutions Conference on March 30, 2020.

 Design Thinking is Human-centered